iopred/kit/README.md

 1 .
 0 - Two States, Exactly 2 States.

-now what if that system were programmed in the right wayto be a able to generate
+now what if that system were programmed in the right way to be a able to generate

 1 , 0 - Infinite States